networknt/light-doc/content/en/tutorial/open-banking/hardcoded/_index.md

 draft: false
 ---

-The first step to demo the services is to implement with some hard-coded logic.
+The first step to demo the services is to implement with some hard-coded logic on top of the [generated][] project.
 In the future, we can hook the service with a database or in-memory data grid or make the service an event consumer to update local no-sql database.

 ### accounts